This country-specific Q&A provides an overview of Employment and Labour laws and regulations applicable in Germany.

 What financial compensation is required under law or custom to terminate the employment relationship?
 How is such compensation calculated?

-Also, a social plan in case of operational changes regularly contains a formula according to which the compensation for each employee who leaves the company is calculated.
+Also, in case of operational changes (e.g. collective redundancies) a social plan (to be agreed with the works council) regularly contains a formula according to which the compensation for each employee who leaves the company is calculated.

 Can an employer reach agreement with a worker on the termination of employment in which the employee validly waives his rights in return for a payment?
 If yes, describe any limitations that apply, including in respect of non-disclosure or confidentiality clauses.